Global-Software-Consulting/react-native-book-app-starter/README.md

  * Find and save books in list
  * Add Books to favourites
+ * Implementation of Text to Speech library.
+ * Implementation of Camera to take and crop pictures.
  * PlaceHolder/Shimmer Animations
  * Global themeing with light & dark modes
  * Clean code with ES Lint